dtison/Yii-Bum-Stack/README.md

 ### Overview

 The following guide aims to explain how to scaffold your project to work with Yii-Bum-Stack.
-Two guides available: [Quick Start](#quick-start), [In-depth setup](#in-depth-setup]
+Two guides available: [Quick Start](#quick-start), [In-depth setup](#in-depth-setup)

 #### Quick Start: